 Mayor Tecklenburg has also led initiatives to address housing affordability and homelessness in Charleston.
-These have including the closing of Tent City, a sprawling homeless encampment that had developed in our North Central neighborhood, and the formation of the Mayors' Council on Homelessness and Affordable Housing, which works to develop a long-term regional approach to these challenges.
+These have included the closing of Tent City, a sprawling homeless encampment that had developed in our North Central neighborhood, and the formation of the Mayors' Commission on Homelessness and Affordable Housing, which works to develop a long-term regional approach to these challenges.

 In addition, he has championed Plan West Ashley, the largest, most comprehensive renewal and revitalization effort in our city's history.
 Modeled after the successful Downtown Revitalization Commission of the 1970s and 1980s, the West Ashley Revitalization Commission is working directly with citizens to implement Plan West Ashley, which will guide the area's development for years to come.